madalinungureanu/wp-webhooks-manage-taxonomy-terms/readme.txt

 == Changelog ==

+= 1.1.0: May 02, 2021 =
+* Feature: Full compatibility with all new standards of WP Webhooks 3.1.0 and WP Webhooks 4.1.0
+* Tweak: Optimize descriptions and move Special arguments into the new details popup
+* Tweak: Optimize performance on empty webhook requests

 = 1.0.1: November 15, 2020 =
 * Feature: New webhook endpoint "manage_term_meta" to create, update and delete term meta